bombasticSlacks/Aspirant/Game/Weapons.md

 *All exotic weapons have a +1 damage bonus and 2 traits.*

 ### Master Work
 A masterful blacksmith can do a lot to imbue an item with additional power and versatility.
-A master work weapon may have an additional trait beyond those it otherwise might have.
+A masterwork weapon may have an additional trait beyond those it otherwise might have.
 It must be made of materials of similar quality to an exotic weapon.

 ### Acquiring Weapons
 * [Purchased](Example-Weapons)